 29100.
 Biology of Toxoplasma.
-PQ: Consent only.
+PQ: Consent of instructor.
 This course is suitable for undergraduates with a good background in biology and molecular genetics.
 This course does not meet requirements for the biological sciences major.
 This course undertakes a study of Toxoplasma gondii and toxoplasmosis: a model system to study the cellular and molecular biology, biochemistry, and genetics of an obligate intracellular protozoan parasite; the immune responses it elicits; its interactions with host cells; and the pathogenesis of the diseases it causes.
 This information is also applied to consideration of public health measures for prevention of infection, for vaccines, and for development of new antimicrobial treatments.
 General principles applicable to the study of other microorganisms are emphasized.
 R. Mcleod.
 Autumn, Spring.

 29280.
 Developmental Psychopathology. (=PSYC 22750) This course does not meet requirements for the biological sciences major.
 This advanced course focuses on the development of mental disorders that have their onset in infancy, childhood, or adolescence from the perspective of developmental psychopathology.
-Developmental psychopathology is a field that lies at the interface of clinical and developmental psychology within which the aim is to identify the earliest deviations from normative developmental processes that likely lead to the development of psychopathology.
+Developmental psychopathology within which the aim is to identify the earliest deviations from normative developmental processes that likely lead to the development of psychopathology.
 By incorporating the study of basic biological and psychological processes into the study of psychopathology, the identification of earliest markers, and ultimately causal factors, may be achieved.
 K. Keenan.
 Spring.